Last updated on August 17th, 2021 at 06:15 pm

 Finding the perfect baby food for your little one and your wallet can be daunting.
 With so many brands, both in stores and online, merely thinking about all the research sounds exhausting.
 We have all seen the horrifying photos of moldy pouches and baby food jars, which may be what led you down this path of comparing organic baby food for your little one in the first place.
 Well, buckle up.
 I’ve taken a deep dive into three of the top brands — Little Spoon, Yumi and, Once Upon a Farm — to provide an unbiased comparison of price, eco-friendly, sustainability, and nutritional value — and hopefully make your research a little easier.

 While we all would love to be the parent that prepares fresh organic baby food for our little one each week, it’s just one more thing on our list to forget about.
 We’ve all had those great intentions, researched the recipes, only to have something come up (like a bad nap day or diaper blow out) – and end up running to the store for pre-made food.
 This is when I turned to find a baby food brand that has high-quality nutrition standards without fillers and preservatives that somehow keep them “shelf-stable” for months.
-(We’ve also reviewed ugly produce subscriptions like Hungry Harvest and Misfits Market, in case you are looking for other healthy food delivery options).
+(We’ve also reviewed ugly produce subscriptions like Hungry Harvest, Imperfect Foods, and Misfits Market, in case you are looking for other healthy food delivery options).

 Is organic baby and toddler food necessary?